 Three 1 hour lectures and one 1 hour tutorials per week.

 Prerequisites and assumed knowledge

-Assumed knowledge: At least 6 credit points of Advanced Mathematics units of study at Intermediate or Senior level
+At least 6 credit points of (Intermediate Advanced Mathematics or Senior Advanced Mathematics units)

 Study this unit outside a degree